-MAT 206-0511 (5266) is an online course.
-You are expected to devote 6-9 hours a week for this course.
-Check your BMCC email and announcements in BLACKBOARD, at least twice a day, be updated, this course will run in BLACKBOARD, Assignments and Exams will be given in BLACKBOARD, so make sure you are able to sign into BLACKBOARD from day one.
+You are expected to devote 8-10 hours a week for this Precalculus course.
+Check your BMCC email and announcements in BLACKBOARD, at least twice a day, be updated, Assignments and Exams will be given in BLACKBOARD, so make sure you are able to sign into BLACKBOARD from day one.